PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

     <img src="assets/navigation_drawer.png" width="270" height="550"/>

-1. Download assigned jobs using the PDM mobile app.
+1. Download assigned jobs using the PDM mobile application.

     When you open the **Pending Jobs** page, the application automatically starts downloading new jobs and synchronizes jobs for offline execution.